12 Things To Do In Missouri That People Rave About - Karta.com

 8. Wander Through the Nelson-Atkins Museum of Art

-Among the notable artworks is the famous “Shuttlecocks” installation by Claes Oldenburg and Coosje van Bruggen.
-These giant sculptures, scattered across the museum’s expansive lawn, are a fun and iconic attraction.
-They provide a playful contrast to the museum’s formal architecture and are a favorite photo spot for visitors.
+A favorite attraction is the outdoor “Shuttlecocks” installation by Claes Oldenburg and Coosje van Bruggen.
+These playful sculptures on the museum's lawn provide a lighthearted contrast to its formal interiors and are a popular photo spot for visitors.

 9. Adventure in Mark Twain National Forest